* Corn, cotton, sorghum, spring wheat rates revised too

 Among other things, the revisions put more weight on the experience of recent growing seasons and refine premiums to reflect conditions within specific weather districts, rather than state-wide or regionally.

 Insurance is a small part but vital part of the cost of growing crops.
-In Illinois insurances ranges from 5 to 7 percent of the cost of production for corn and soybeans, according to a University of Illinois economist.
+In Illinois, it is from 5 to 7 percent of the cost of production for corn and soybeans, according to a University of Illinois economist.